Atmos Rewards Summit Card 25K & 100K Global Companion Award Basics

 If you ask me, that more or less makes this a breakeven card for me, as I value that certificate very close to the card’s $395 annual fee, if not more.
 Between this and the waived partner award booking fees that come with the card, I’m way ahead, just by being a cardmember.
 That says nothing of the other perks, which are numerous.

 Of course points give you more flexibility than an award, but I feel confident enough in my ability to use that award efficiently to say it’s basically worth face value (as I’ve proven with how I’ve used this certificate the first year).
-Of course everyone will be in a different situation, and that’s just how it is for me, as someone who redeems a good number of points.
+Everyone will be in a different situation, and that’s just how it is for me, as someone who redeems a good number of points.

 Does the 100K certificate justify $60,000 spending?

 The much more interesting question surrounds whether it’s worth spending $60,000 per cardmember year in order to earn the 100,000-point Global Companion Award.
-This of course assumes you have that much spending to throw at a card, which won’t be the case for many people (but there’s not much to analyze if you can’t spend that much).
+This assumes you have that much spending to throw at a card, which won’t be the case for many people (but there’s not much to analyze if you can’t spend that much).

 I think the major consideration with putting a big amount of spending on the card is that you’re not just earning a Global Companion Award, but you’re also earning some other valuable rewards: